What is Inc: Everything You Need to Know

 Non-profits exist to serve some charity, public mission, or other social purpose.
 There are strict requirements that must be met for a company to be deemed a non-profit.

 A Limited Liability Partnership (LLP) and Limited partnership (LP) are good options for small businesses that will have two or three active owners.
 These types of partnerships are popular among professionals such as doctors and lawyers.

 A Series LLC is an LLC that designates certain classes of assets and members that have separate ownership rights from other classes of assets of members within the same LLC.

 Choosing the State of Incorporation

 Because state laws differ, choosing the right state to incorporate in matters quite a bit.
 The state where a business is located may or may not be the best choice.
 Delaware is generally considered the best state to incorporate in because Delaware has a low tax rate and very favorable corporate laws.

 If you need help with incorporating, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.